 Discovered just over a decade ago, the magnificent Göbeklitepe is now acknowledged worldwide as a great historical find.
-In addition to books, articles, and documentaries, the site will also be featured in Netflix’s second Turkish series, starring Beren Saat.
+In addition to books, articles, and documentaries, the site will also be featured in Netflix’s second Turkish series "The Gift", starring Beren Saat.

 It is not surprising that so many people have heard about the Göbeklitepe excavation: the discovery of the site has since made it possible to rewrite the history of humanity while enabling numerous projects to be carried out accordingly.